turing-tech/MaterialScrollBar/README.md

 materialScrollBar.addIndicator({{Indicator}}, {{addSpace}});
 ```

-If you implemented the bar programmatically, simply get the object using findViewById and then the scrollbar's id.
+If you implemented the bar programmatically, simply get the object using 'findViewById()' and then the scrollbar's id.

-The indicator should be either AlphatbetIndicator, DateAndTimeIndicator, or CustomIndicator.
+The indicator should be either 'AlphatbetIndicator', 'DateAndTimeIndicator', or 'CustomIndicator'.
 See below for specific instructions per indicator.

-{{addSpace}} is a boolean which indicates whether there should be space in between the indicator and the bar.
+'{{addSpace}}' is a boolean which indicates whether there should be space in between the indicator and the bar.
 True adds space, as in the latest version of the Google Launcher, while false adds no space, as in the Android 5.1 system scrollbars.

-To use an indicator, you **MUST** make your recyclerView's adapter implement the relevant interface.
+To use an indicator, you **MUST** make your 'recyclerView''s adapter implement the relevant interface.
 If you do not, the library will throw a runtime error informing you of your mistake.
 See documentation for the relevant interface.

 ##Indicators
 ###AlphabetIndicator

-**Required Interface:** INameableAdapter
+**Required Interface:** 'INameableAdapter'

-To implement an AlphabetIndicator, which displays one character usually corresponding to the first letter of each item, add the following to the end of your materialScrollBar instantiation, or add it as a seperate line.
+To implement an 'AlphabetIndicator', which displays one character usually corresponding to the first letter of each item, add the following to the end of your 'materialScrollBar' instantiation, or add it as a seperate line.
 ```java
 ...addSectionIndicator(new AlphabetIndicator(this));
 ```

 ###DateAndTimeIndicator

-**Required Interface:** IDateableAdapter
+**Required Interface:** 'IDateableAdapter'

-To implement a DateAndTimeIndicator, which displays any combination of time, day of the month, month, and year, add the following to the end of your materialScrollBar instantiation, or add it as a seperate line.
+To implement a 'DateAndTimeIndicator', which displays any combination of time, day of the month, month, and year, add the following to the end of your 'materialScrollBar' instantiation, or add it as a seperate line.
 ```java
 ...addSectionIndicator(new DateAndTimeIndicator(this, {{includeYear}}, {{includeMonth}}, {{includeDay}}, {{includeTime}}));
 ```

 All of the arguments are booleans (except for this first one obviously).
 The indicator will dynamically size, add punctuation, and localise for you.
-All you need to do is provide a Date object for each element in your adapter.
+All you need to do is provide a 'Date' object for each element in your adapter.
 You should almost always use miliseconds since the epoch unless you have a good reason not to.
 Otherwise, the library might crash.

 ###CustomIndicator

-**Required Interface:** ICustomAdapter
+**Required Interface:** 'ICustomAdapter'

-To implement a CustomIndicator, which displays any text you want, add the following to the end of your materialScrollBar instantiation, or add it as a seperate line.
+To implement a 'CustomIndicator', which displays any text you want, add the following to the end of your 'materialScrollBar' instantiation, or add it as a seperate line.
 ```java
 ...addSectionIndicator(new CustomIndicator(this));
 ```